stefan-hoeck/idris2-elab-util/src/Doc/Generic5.md

 a function using elaborator reflection whose type is already known at compile time.
-This was not the case for automatically derived interface implementations whose full type had to be put together from the correspoding data type's constructors, type parameters, and constructor arguments.
-It was, however, possible for functions to create interface record values whose type we already knew but whose strangely named constructors we could not use directly in our code.
+This was not the case for automatically derived interface implementations whose full type had to be put together from the correspoding data type's name and type parameters.
+It was, however, possible for record constructors whose types we already knew but whose names we had to look up using elaborator reflection.